ssmirr/appdev-chapters/continuous-delivery.md

 A real one would likely include add-ons, a worker dyno, environment variables, etc. [Read more about `app.json` at the official docs.](https://devcenter.heroku.com/articles/github-integration-review-apps#configuration){:target="_blank"}

-If you add an `app.json` to your app, commit, and push, it won't take effect until you destroy the Review App in your pipeline and then re-build it again (or close the Pull Request in GitHub and re-open it).
-But then, you should see that the database migrated automatically (from the `Procfile`) and the sample data is ready to go for reviewers to play around with (from `app.json`).
+If we add an `app.json` now to the app that we've been experimenting with, commit, and push, it won't take effect until you destroy the Review App in your pipeline and then re-build it again (or close the Pull Request in GitHub and re-open it), since the `postdeploy` script only runs once upon the initial deployment.

+But then, you should see that the database migrated automatically (from the `Procfile`) and the sample data (if we had a `sample_data` task) is ready to go for reviewers to play around with (from `app.json`).
 Yay!

 ## Parity gem